Hilton Honors Bonus Offer Worth $930

 Do Hilton Honors points expire?

 Points will expire after 24 months of inactivity.
-One benefit of having a Hilton Honors credit card is that you can keep your loyalty account active with small purchases, even if you don’t travel during a two-year period.
+One benefit of having a Hilton Honors credit card is that you can keep your loyalty account active with small purchases, even if you don’t travel for two years.

 How much is a Hilton Honors point worth?